contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_expressions/03_built-in-methods.md

 # lower()

-Converts all of the characters to lower case using the rules of the default locale
+It converts all the characters to lower case using the rules of the default locale.

 <pre><code>
 Expression:  {"AbC".lower()}